Colegio Arubano

 Colegio Arubano (English: Aruban High School) is a secondary school in Aruba that serves students in grades seven through twelve (measured in Ciclo Basico as equivalents to seventh and eighth grades and in VWO [four-year program] / HAVO [three-year program] as equivalents to American high school grades nine through twelve) from one of its two campuses in either the capital city of Oranjestad or the southern community of Sint Nicolaas.
-The two campuses have been separated now, and the school in Sint Nicolaas has become a different school with the new name Colegio San Nicolas.
+The two campuses have been separated now, and the school in Sint Nicolaas has become a different school with the new name Colegio Nigel Matthew.

 About

 On 15 February 2008, demonstrations took place surrounding the quality of education in Colegio Arubano and other schools on the island of Aruba; a 2007 study in the Colegio Arubano student body indicated that about 70% of students graduate from lower grade feeder schools and are eligible to enter Colegio Arubano.
 72% of students participating in VWO pass final exams, whilst 65% of all HAVO students pass the HAVO final exam.

-The under-directors are Mariana Jimenez (acting), Milouschka Wernet, Richelle Noel.
+The under-directors are M. Maduro, M. Boekhoudt-Wernet, and L. Gemerts.

 The school had around 100 teachers and 1657 students as of 2019.

 The school teaches the Papiamento, Dutch, English, Spanish and French languages.
 When a student is going from the third grade to the fourth grade, the student may choose their subjects.
 For the HAVO section the student must choose from three different courses, or profiles: MM: Mens En Maatschappij (Economy, Management & Organisation, Statistics, Math and History), NW: Natuurwetenschappen (Math, Physics, Biology and Chemistry), and HU: Humaniora (Spanish, History, Geography, Economics and Drama classes).
 VWO students are not eligible to opt for the Humaniora course.
 Each subject combination has a compulsory specialized component which includes a project relating to the pupil’s specialized subjects.
 In addition, students choose one or two optional subjects relating to their subject combination and one other optional subject.
 For their school leaving examinations, HAVO pupils take seven subjects and VWO pupils take eight.